Falsetto: Anatomical process

 The folds are made up of elastic and fatty tissue.
-The folds are covered on the surface by laryngeal mucous membrane which is supported deeper down underneath by the innermost fibres of the thyroarytenoid muscle.
-In falsetto the extreme membranous edges, i.e. the edges furthest away from the middle of the gap between the folds, appear to be the only parts vibrating.
-The mass corresponding to the innermost part of the thyro-arytenoid muscle remains still and motionless.
+The folds are covered on the surface by laryngeal mucous membrane, which is supported deeper down underneath by the innermost fibres of the thyroarytenoid muscle.
+In falsetto, the extreme membranous edges (i.e., the edges furthest away from the middle of the gap between the folds) appear to be the only parts vibrating.
+The mass corresponding to the innermost part of the thyroarytenoid muscle remains still and motionless.

 Some singers feel a sense of muscular relief when they change from the modal register to the falsetto register.

 Research has revealed that not all speakers and singers produce falsetto in exactly the same way.
 Some speakers and singers leave the cartilaginous portion of the glottis open (sometimes called 'mutational chink'), and only the front two-thirds of the vocal ligaments enter the vibration.
 The resulting sound, which is typical of many adolescents, may be pure and flutelike, but is usually soft and anemic in quality.
 In others, the full length of the glottis opens and closes in each cycle.
 In still others, a phenomenon known as damping appears, with the amount of glottal opening becoming less and less as the pitch rises, until only a tiny slit appears on the highest pitches.
 The mutational chink type of falsetto is considered inefficient and weak, but there is little information available about the relative strengths and weaknesses of the other two types.